Kersoan/COLOR_CONVERSIONS_OF-IMAGE/README.md

 ## Result:
-Thus the color conversion was performed between RGB, HSV and YCbCr color models.
+Thus the images are read, displayed, and written ,and color conversion was performed  successfully using the python program.